 These cards typically have annual fees in the $75-$100 range.
 They typically include bonus points earning at their respective hotels.
 Lower earning rates in other categories like restaurants are also usually included.
 Plus, a baseline level of elite status in that hotel’s rewards program is usually also part of the package.

-For instance, The World of Hyatt Credit Card is a brand-new co-brand credit card.
-This card comes with the ability to earn 60,000 bonus points that can equal up to 12 free nights in Category I properties (conditions apply).
+For instance, the World of Hyatt Credit Card comes with the ability to earn 50,000 bonus points that can equal up to 10 free nights in Category I properties (conditions apply).
 It has an annual fee of $95 and doesn’t charge a foreign transaction fee.
 Also, your points don’t expire as long as you own a Hyatt credit card.

 If you’re looking for a Hilton free night though, you’ll have to fork over some cash to American Express.
 You can only get an annual night certificate with the $450/year Hilton Ascend card, or by spending $15,000 on the Hilton Aspire card.